IoT and The Three C’s

 Every day we learn more about humanity with the help of the technology in our lives.
 We increasingly interact with smart technology stemming from fitness trackers and embedded sensors to even rudimentary autopilot systems that give us new insights of the world.

-Smart technology forms the foundation of modern society and Internet of Things (IoT) devices are shaping our future.
-As our designs get more complex, they require more communication, community, and collaboration between the devices themselves and the design teams.
+Smart technology forms the foundation of modern society and modern Internet of Things (IoT) devices are shaping our future.
 Our lives have become forever intertwined with technology and it is our responsibility to grow with our technology.
 As technology embeds itself into our lives, our lives will shape technology.
 When was the last time you spent an entire day without a little help from your smartphone?

 IoT and Communication

 Smart devices make daily data easily accessible to us from simple step counting to something as complex as our sleeping habits.
-Each device operates uniquely to fulfill our needs, but as these technologies spread, the need for our individual devices to communicate has grown exponentially.
-The secure communication of data between device systems is an imperative development to achieve a sustainable future for technological advancement.
-The more our devices communicate the more cross-discipline work is necessary to achieve our goals.
+Each of our connected devices operates uniquely to fulfill our needs, but as these technologies spread, the need for our individual connected devices to communicate has grown exponentially.
+The secure communication and IoT application of data between device systems is an imperative development to achieve a sustainable future for technological advancement.
+The more our IoT devices communicate the more cross-discipline work is necessary to achieve our goals.

 IoT and Community